GEIGEIGEIST/TOTEM/README.md

 ## FIRMWARE

-!NOT YET READY!
 [QMK config](https://github.com/GEIGEIGEIST/qmk-config-totem) for the TOTEM (wired using the XIAO RP2040)

 [ZMK config](https://github.com/GEIGEIGEIST/zmk-config-totem) for the TOTEM (wireless using the XIAO BLE)